ymniquet/eQuimageLab/src/equimagelab/docs/source/usage.rst

 Running eQuimageLab
 --------------------

-To use eQuimageLab, you can simply start a JupyterLab server from a shell:
+To use eQuimageLab, you can simply run JupyterLab from a shell:

 .. code-block:: bash